 And with the political agenda making its way more and more into the mainstream, Israel as a case study may be more relevant than ever.

 “I genuinely believe, given the context of what’s happening at the moment with religion and politics, it’s all the more reason to allow the younger generations the opportunity to overcome stereotypes, learn for themselves and increase their level of understanding of what is happening, and why it’s happening, in the world around them.”

-So with the plans now set and the trip moving ever closer, we were keen to hear what Rita was looking forward to most…
+So with the plans now set and the trip moving ever closer, we were keen to hear what R. was looking forward to most…

 “I’m looking forward to the students learning more about the ethnic minority groups that exist in Israel.
 I think for quite a lot of them they may, or may not, know anything beyond the main, monotheistic groups there like Christians, Muslims, Jews.
 So instead to learn about the ethnic minority groups would be an incredible experience for them.
 Our trip’s theme is around a sense of belonging and how so many different people can belong to one amazing place”

-You can see more information on our Israel Study product by clicking here and we’ll be sure to follow up with Rita and The Hall School later in the year…
+You can see more information on our Israel Study product by clicking here and we’ll be sure to follow up with R. and The Hall School later in the year…